jazzfan2/anagrams/README.md

 given language that form an anagram with the (combination of) word(s) given as argument(s).
 Each matching combination of words appears in one distinct sequence only.

-anagrams.py offers options specifying:
+anagrams.py offers options to set:
 - language: only one at the time, default language is Dutch;
 - minimum length of words in matching combination;
-- number of words in matching combination;
+- maximum number of words in matching combination;
+- a word that must be part of the matching combination;
 - characters to be excluded from match (in order to avoid dots, apostrophs etc.).

 The results are sent to standard output and can be piped to e.g. 'less' or other utilities and applications.